Copyright (C) 2009, 2015, 2016, 2018, 2019, 2020, 2021, 2022, 2023

 # freedom.

-# Degress of freedom are number of data bins included
+# Degrees of freedom are number of data bins included

 # in fit, minus the number of thawed parameters.